Insurer and Reinsurer

 An insurance company protects both individual and corporate entities against losses arising from named perils.
 A reinsurance company protects the insurance company against either a specific large loss or against a series of smaller losses that could impact the financial strength of the insurance company.

-A reinsurance company can also look to use both treaty and facultative reinsurance to protect its own portfolio of risk.
+A reinsurance company can in turn also look to use both treaty and facultative reinsurance to protect its own portfolio of risk, such as for the Catastrophic Cover.
 This is called retrocession.